vasylbruchko/FileRenamer/README.md

 NOTE: If you didn't select a source and destination, the button will show an Error.

 Step 6: Check the counter to verify how many files were succesfully processesed.
-Check the output.log in the directory where juniper_renamer.py exists to identify the unnamed files.
+Check the output.log in the directory where file_renamer.py exists to identify the unnamed files.
 <br>
 <br>
+Changing matching criteria:
+Step 1: Find the two lines with hostname_pattern and change the entries between the single quotes ('')
+   Example: Default hostname_pattern = r'host-name\s+(\S+);' will search for the following name pattern: host-name filename; Example 1: hostname_pattern = r'hostname\s+"(\S+)"' will search for the following name pattern: hostname "filename"
 <br>
 <br>
 <br>